dianapatrong/DE101_SQL/Lab3_SQL_Transactions/README.md

 ## Let's get started

-You have two tables `products` and `orders`:
+The store has two tables `products` and `orders` under their database which is called `old_navy`.

 ![Lab 3 Diagram](documentation_images/lab3_diagram.png)

-For simplicity I have defined the tables that you will need to create, you will also have to create the `ecommerce` database:
+For simplicity I have defined the tables that you will need to create, you will also have to create the `old_navy` database:

 ```
 CREATE TABLE products (